 Then, gather all of your tax documents together in one place.
 These items generally come from one of two sources.
 First, you likely already have some of the material you’ll need.
 For example, you’ll need Social Security numbers for anyone claimed on your tax form, from you and your spouse to your children and other dependents.
 Some of this information can be pulled from last year’s returns.
 This data may include business receipts, investment documents, and other material received throughout the year.

 The tax laws are always changing.
 Make sure you understand what tax credits and deductions are available to you, as well as what other changes might have been made.
-H&R Block has created a Tax Reform series highlighting the most significant changes for 2017 and after, which you can explore here.
+H&R Block has created a Tax Reform center highlighting the most significant changes for 2017 and after.

 As you’re filling out your tax return, don’t be afraid to try different scenarios.
 Figure out whether you could get a bigger deduction by itemizing instead of settling for the standard deduction.
 Your tax software or your tax professional can help you try different scenarios to get the best overall result for your situation.